-- This is the fourth and final dissertation course.
+This is the fourth and final dissertation course.
 Students continue to work with a dissertation committee to complete the dissertation.
-Completion of the dissertation, including the final meeting or defense, is the final requirement for the Doctorate in Education (EdD) degree. - Prerequisite: Successful completion of GED 8991, 8992, and 8993.
+Completion of the dissertation, including the final meeting or defense, is the final requirement for the Doctorate in Education (EdD) degree.
+Graded on a Pass/No Pass basis.

+Prerequisite: Successful completion of GED 8991, 8992, and 8993.